 How Squatty Potty maximized holiday sales using Amazon Attribution

 Squatty Potty is a global manufacturer and seller of stools designed to improve toilet posture.
-On a mission to improve bathroom health around the world, the brand began selling on Amazon.com in 2013 and has since expanded its sales to Amazon’s stores in the United Kingdom, across Europe, Australia, Japan and Saudi Arabia.
+On a mission to improve bathroom health around the world, the brand began selling on Amazon.com in 2013 and has since expanded its sales to Amazon’s stores in the United Kingdom, across Europe, Australia, Japan, and Saudi Arabia.

-So, using Amazon Attribution measurement to help assess success, the Squatty Potty team added a second call to action (CTA) below the add to cart button on product pages across the brand’s website.
+So, using Amazon Attribution measurement to help assess success, the Squatty Potty team added a second call to action (CTA) below the Add to Cart button on product pages across the brand’s website.
 These CTAs used “Get it faster” messaging and, when clicked, directed shoppers to the relevant detail page on Amazon.
 The team was able to launch this strategy with confidence, using Amazon Attribution to get insight into whether the added CTAs on the brand’s website led to shopping activity and sales on Amazon.
-Amazon Attribution’s on-demand reporting would help the team ensure that they were creating better experiences for customers and driving sales for their products on Amazon.
+Amazon Attribution’s on-demand reporting would help the team ensure they were creating better experiences for customers and driving sales for their products on Amazon.

 – James Unwin, Account Manager at Squatty PottyWe know that shoppers already buy on Amazon for a number of reasons.
-By referring them to Amazon from our website, we could rest assured, knowing that we provided an improved customer experience by alleviating delivery concerns during the holiday rush.
-Ultimately, using Amazon Attribution to measure the success of the CTAs helped us ensure that we were meeting our business goals while also uncovering a key holiday strategy that we intend to continue to use in the future and scale across Amazon globally.
+By referring them to Amazon from our website, we could rest assured, knowing we provided an improved customer experience by alleviating delivery concerns during the holiday rush.
+Ultimately, using Amazon Attribution to measure the success of the CTAs helped us ensure we were meeting our business goals while also uncovering a key holiday strategy that we intend to continue to use in the future and scale across Amazon globally.

 – James Unwin, Account Manager at Squatty PottyWith access to Amazon Attribution insights, we were able to confidently test a new strategy to help us best serve our customers.
 Ultimately, we were able to convert sales that may have otherwise been lost during the peak shopping period.

-Going into the 2020 holiday season, the Squatty Potty team will continue to use Amazon Attribution measurement – not only to measure the on-site CTAs, but also to help them understand the impact of their planned holiday social media and email campaigns.
+Going into the 2020 holiday season, the Squatty Potty team will continue to use Amazon Attribution measurement—not only to measure the on-site CTAs but also to help them understand the impact of their planned holiday social media and email campaigns.